 Fax: (865) 974-7843

-- Understanding how self-organizing processes take place in bactrial cell.
-The processes which are of my particular interests are localization of cell division proteins, segregation and organization of DNA, and regulation of bacterial cell cycle.
+- Understanding self-organizing processes in a bacterial cell.
+The processes which are of my particular interests are self-asembly of cell division proteins, segregation and organization of chromosomal DNA, and regulation of bacterial cell cycle.
 My group uses both experiment and numerical modelling to address questions related to these processes.

-- Development of micro- and nanofabricated environments to carry out long term high resolution microscopy of bacteria in their physiological conditions.
+- Development of micro- and nanofabricated microfluidic devices for studies of bacterial cells.
 Development of electrical and mechanical actuators and sensors interfacing cells on such lab-on-a-chip devices.

 - For further details see Laboratory of Cellular Biophysics (the Männik Lab)

 This research is supported by funding from NSF Career award, US-Israel Binational Science foundation, and NIH R01 award